 Who to use?

 Most people book a removal firm as soon as they exchange contracts and the completion date is set and get at least three estimates from different firms.
-Do don't automatically accept the cheapest; you tend to get what you pay for.
+Don't automatically accept the cheapest - you tend to get what you pay for.
 When comparing estimates, make sure you are comparing like with like.
 Are packing materials, boxes, cartons and crates and VAT all included?